YosysHQ/yosys/docs/source/cell/word_binary.rst

 `$div` and `$mod` cells are based on truncating division, and correspond to the semantics of the verilog ``/`` and ``%`` operators.
-The `$divfloor` and `$modfloor` cells represent flooring division and flooring modulo, the latter of which is also known as "remainder" in several languages.
+The `$divfloor` and `$modfloor` cells represent flooring division and flooring modulo, the latter of which corresponds to the ``%`` operator in Python.
 See the following table for a side-by-side comparison between the different semantics.

 .. table:: Comparison between different rounding modes for division and modulo cells.